GruheshKurra/bit-index-encoding-research-/README.md

 ---

 **Note**: This is a research implementation.
-For production use, consider additional optimizations and testing.
+For production use, consider additional optimizations and testing.# bit-index-encoding-research-